-(4) "Emission Inventory Report" means a document that identifies and describes sources of toxic air contaminant emissions at a stationary source, characterizes the nature of the discharge of such contaminants, and estimates the types and amounts of toxic air contaminants emitted from each source.
+(45) "Emission Inventory Report" means a document that identifies and describes sources of toxic air contaminant emissions at a stationary source, characterizes the nature of the discharge of such contaminants, and estimates the types and amounts of toxic air contaminants emitted from each source.

-(5) "Emission Unit" means any article, machine, equipment, contrivance, process or process line which emits or may emit one or more toxic air contaminants.
+(56) "Emission Unit" means the same as defined in Rule 2 - Definitions. meansany article, machine, equipment, contrivance, process or process line which emits or may emit one or more toxic air contaminants.